pineunity/apmec/doc/source/contributor/tacker_functional_test.rst

-In above example test class 'vnfClassName' is derived from base.BaseTackerTest.
+In above example test class 'vnfClassName' is derived from base.BaseApmecTest.
 Testcases typically has sections to setup, test, validate results and finally cleanup.

 Input yaml files: These are input files used in testcases for operations like